ebrightfield/rust-music/music/README.md

-## An As-of-yet Unnamed Music Theory and Rendering Library
+## Rust Music Semantics
+A music theory library focused on precision, correctness, and expressiveness.

 This library provides: